FarmasiaVR/farmasia-vr/README.md

 Hands are controlled with WASD, Q and E. Mouse left click is used for grabbing and ungrabbing.
 Right click is used for interacting.

-### VR controls

-HTC Vive Pro with two controllers is used in VR.